WXero/Los-Santos-Overhaul/README.md

 # I HAVE ENCOUNTERED AN ISSUE
 + Join the discord and open a ticket!
 Every reports are more than appreciated!

+# CHANGE-LOGS
++ To follow the updates of this mod please go to the dev-log file, here also you will find any knoww issues - which will be fixed (sooner or later)

 # NOTE